Chapter 4: Residential Life

 [ Back to Top ]

 Rooms designated for students are rented (and students are liable for the room rent) for the entire academic year, exclusive of Thanksgiving break, semester break, spring break, and Commencement Week.
 Students who graduate or withdraw in the first semester are not liable for the spring semester rent if written notice is given sixty days before the opening of the spring semester.
 Students who graduate or withdraw from the University during the semester must vacate their rooms within twenty-four hours.

 Students who withdraw for medical reasons may receive a pro rata refund.
 Students who withdraw or who are suspended or expelled during the semester may be entitled to partial refunds of rent.
 Rooms may not be sublet or used for any purpose other than as a residence for those to whom they are assigned.
-Residential rooms and services (data network, etc.) may not be used for business purposes.
+Residential rooms and services (data network, etc.) may not be used for commercial purposes.
 Student rooms may not be used for publicized events, including meetings of organizations, social events, etc.